Professor Medhane Tadesse is a Visiting practitioner as part of the Practice of Leadership programme with the African Leadership Centre.

-He served as an advisor to governments, political and armed groups, and sits on the board of directors of several peace and security-related institutions, including the African Security Sector Network (ASSN) and the African Leadership Centre, and is a Senior SSR Advisor to the African Union.
+He served as an advisor to governments, political and armed groups, and sits on the board of directors of several peace and security-related institutions, including the African Security Sector Network (ASSN) and the ALC, and is a Senior SSR Advisor to the African Union.

 Medhane has been a guest and keynote speaker on global peace and security, African conflicts, radicalisation and the governance of the security sector in more than 75 venues around the globe, delivering briefings for the likes of the NATO Headquarters, the Chinese Communist Party, World Bank headquarters to US (Kelly) military barracks, the British parliament, the US State Department and the Angolan parliaments.